OkpePhillips/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## Bit Manipulation

-This project is designed to help **ALX Software Engineering** students to better understand BIT MANIPULATIO
+This project is designed to help **ALX Software Engineering** students to better understand BIT MANIPULATION in **C Language**.

 ## Files
-All of the following files are scripts and programs written in C:
+The following files make up the project

 | Filename | Description |
 | -------- | ----------- |